UoP-Cyber/CyberWEST-2024/Lession1.md

-# Fighting Cybercrime using Digital Forensics
+# Fighting cybercrime using digital forensics